altomator/images2iiif/README.md

 ```

 Two spiders are involved:
-1. Scraping the pages of the results list for document URLs
+1. Scraping the pages of the results list for document URLs.
-2. Scraping each document page for metadata
+2. Scraping each document page for metadata.

 Notes :
-- basic HTML elements are searched for (div, img, p, alt, src)
+- HTML elements are searched (div, img, p, alt, src...)
 - no automatic pagination feature: range of pages (from the results list) must be set in the first spider
 - metadata are generated as CSV files; textual descriptions as TXT files